Hydrodynamic fluctuation-induced forces in confined fluids: Introduction

 It is instructive to recall that the original 1955 derivation of the electromagnetic Casimir-van der Waals interactions by Lifshitz \cite{Lifshitz} was not fundamentally rooted in QED but rather in stochastic electrodynamics, first formulated by Rytov \cite{rytov59}.
 In stochastic electrodynamics, Maxwell's equations are augmented by fluctuating displacement current sources \cite{Rosa}.
 This leads to two coupled electrodynamic Langevin-type equations, for each of the fundamental electrodynamic fields, that are then solved with standard boundary conditions.
 The interaction force is obtained by averaging the Maxwell stress tensor and taking into account the statistical properties of the fluctuating sources \cite{Narayanaswami}.
 This paradigmatic Lifshitz-route to fluctuation-induced interactions later became disfavored as other formal approaches gained strength \cite{Mohideen}, but appears to be reborn in recent endeavors regarding non-equilibrium fluctuation-induced interactions \cite{Kirkpatrick13,Kirkpatrick14}.
 In fact, in the Dean-Gopinathan method there exists a mapping of the non-equilibrium problem characterized by dissipative dynamics onto a corresponding static (Lifshitz) partition function provided by the Laplace transform of the time-dependent force and the static partition function \cite{Ajay1,Ajay2}.

 Based on the success of stochastic electrodynamics, Landau and Lifshitz proposed by analogy the stochastic dissipative hydrodynamic equations \cite{LandauLifshitz}, augmenting the linearized Navier-Stokes equations with fluctuating heat flow vector and fluctuating stress tensor \cite{Ortiz,Forster}.
 This leads to three coupled hydrodynamic equations involving the fundamental hydrodynamic fields of mass density, velocity and local temperature, which can now be solved in different contexts.
-With the assumption of fixed temperature, this system further reduces to a Langevin-type equation for the velocity field, involving the stress tensor fluctuations, and a continuity equation for the mass density field.
+In the absence of thermal conductivity, this system further reduces to a Langevin-type equation for the velocity field, involving the stress tensor fluctuations, and a continuity equation for the mass density field.
 Since the fundamental hydrodynamic equations are non-linear, the derivation of fluctuating Landau-Lifshitz hydrodynamics already involves heavy linearity {\em Ans\" atze} and the possible generalization to a full non-linear fluctuating hydrodynamics is not clear \cite{spohn,Tailleur}.

 Although fluctuating electrodynamics is based on {\em linear} Maxwell's equations with stresses {\em quadratic} in the field and fluctuating hydrodynamics stems from {\em non-linear} Navier-Stokes equations with stresses {\em linear} in velocities, the general similarity between these approaches might nevertheless lead one to assume that, in confined geometries, there should exist Casimir-like hydrodynamic fluctuation forces.
 But this notion is at odds with the standard decomposition of the classical partition function into momentum and configurational parts.
 This decomposition has far-reaching consequences, which were clearly understood as far back as van der Waals' thesis \cite{Rowlinson}.
 While there is an analogy between the description of fluctuations in these two areas of physics, caution should be exercised when trying to translate results from one field directly into the other.
 We will show that there does exist a type of Casimir effect in the hydrodynamic context, but that this effect has fundamentally different properties from the conventional Casimir effect.